openwisp/openwisp-network-topology/README.rst

 This additional and optional module provides the following features:

-- whenever the status of an OpenVPN link changes:
+- whenever the status of a link changes:

   - the management IP address of the related device is updated straightaway
   - if OpenWISP Monitoring is enabled, the device checks are triggered (e.g.: ping)